-There are a lot of reasons you might desperately need some fast cash.
-Whether a medical bill catches you off guard, or you need to fix a leaky roof in the middle of spring, unexpected expenses are an unfortunate fact of life.
-And they don’t wait until payday comes or until you’ve built an emergency fund large enough to cover your car breaking down or your dental misadventures.
+There are a lot of reasons a person might desperately need some fast cash.
+Unexpected expenses can be an unfortunate fact of life.
+And they don’t usually wait until payday comes or until there’s an emergency fund large enough to cover them.

 Can You Get Cash Back from a Credit Card?